thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/mac-instructions.md

 ## Release 13: Install Postgres
 Type the following commands one at a time:

+NOTE: If you have trouble installing postgres, don't worry about it.
+You won't need it until Phase 2.
+We wanted to have it set up in advance when your path was all sqeakly clean and wonderful, but if you have trouble, just move on.

 ```shell
 brew install postgres
 mkdir -p $HOME/Library/LaunchAgents